TimVroom/Magento-Zurb-Foundation/readme.md

 What's next (A.K.A.
 The P.L.A.N.):
 - Complete "HTML Page Markup".(http://foundation.zurb.com/docs/index.html#basicHTMLMarkup)
-- Implement proper "jquery.isotope" support so that as the screen shrinks, the columns change from 3 to 2 to 1. (http://isotope.metafizzy.co/)
 - Implement "Orbit" completely with a backend for uploading and managing slides. (http://foundation.zurb.com/docs/components/orbit.html)
 - Add <meta content='width=device-width; initial-scale=1.0; maximum-scale=1.0; user-scalable=0;' name='viewport' /> to the correct place to fix issues with Orbit not resizing slider properly.
 - Implement "Reveal" for products that have only one image. (http://foundation.zurb.com/docs/components/reveal.html)